Photogad/iOS_Change_Log/readme.md.md

 **Prepare change the log file**
 The lib requiere an xml file with the history of the change log of the app.
-The xml must have this structure
+The xml must have this tag structure
 ```markup
 changelog
 	release 1